 Across many different scientific occupations, you’re able to receive career-vital training from technical institutes and vocational colleges alike.

 Salaries vary significantly depending on your specific position.
 Of course, factors like education and your general level of experience significantly contribute to this.
-At the same time, keeping up with industry changes and statistics can be equally beneficial.
+At the same time, keeping up with industry changes can be equally beneficial.
 Staying in the loop when it comes to job supply and demand is always a good idea.